UserGhost411/FilmMikirAPI/README.md

 # FilmMikirAPI

-This repo is a rest-api which is scraping to the [Kincir](https://kincir.com) website and made up using Flask.
+This repo is a simple rest-api which is used for scrapping on the [Kincir](https://kincir.com) website using the Python and Flask package

 ## Endpoint